awsdocs/aws-cdk-guide/v2/resources.md

 ## Referencing resources in a different stack<a name="resource_stack"></a>

-You can directly reference resources in a different stack, as long as they are defined in the same app and are in the same AWS account and region\.
-The following example defines the stack `stack1`, which defines an Amazon S3 bucket\.
-Then it defines a second stack, `stack2`, which takes the bucket from `stack1` as a constructor property\.
+You can refer to resources in a different stack as long as they are defined in the same app and are in the same AWS account and region\.
+The pattern generally used is:
++ Store a reference to the construct as an attribute of the stack that produces the resource\. \(To get a reference to the current construct's stack, use `Stack.of(this)`\.\)
++ Pass this reference to the constructor of the stack that consumes the resource as a parameter or a property\.
+The consuming stack then passes it as a property to any construct that needs it\.

+The following example defines a stack `stack1`\.
+This stack defines an Amazon S3 bucket and stores a reference to the bucket construct as an attribute of the stack\.
+Then the app defines a second stack, `stack2`, which accepts a bucket at instantiation\. `stack2` might, for example, define an AWS Glue Table that uses the bucket for data storage\.

 ------
 #### [ TypeScript ]